Jonathan Harris (chartered surveyor): Honours and awards

 Harris was appointed as an Order of the British Empire (OBE) in the 1993 Birthday Honours for his services to further education.
 Subsequently, he was appointed a Commander of the British Empire in the 2002 Birthday Honours for his services to surveying.

 In 1998, Harris was awarded an Honorary Doctorate, DLitt (Hon), from the University of Westminster.

 In 2004, he gained the Careers Research & Advisory Centre’s 40th anniversary recognition award.

 In 2009, he was awarded the James Landauer/John White prize from the Counselors of Real Estate.

+Personal life

+Harris is married to Jeniffer (née Fass).
+They have 4 children, 10 grandchildren and 7 great grandchildren.

+Harris plays competitive duplicate bridge and his team won the Lederer Memorial Trophy in 2022.
+He is also learning to play the piano.